Your region and language were selected automatically. You can change this at any time in the menu on the site.

 2.2 Wet Film Thickness Gauges with wheels

-In the process with the measuring wheel, the wheel must be wetted by the coating material.
+When using the measuring wheel, the wheel must be wetted by the coating material.
 The disc-shaped measuring instrument is unrolled onto the wet and freshly applied layer of paint.
 In this case, two rollers move on the paint base, while the eccentrically arranged the measuring rib is only wetted at the point of paint.
-The rotational speed of the wheel should be uniformly slow to give the coating time to wet.
-The wet film double wheel, also called Inmont wheel, is a proven standard measuring device in the coatings, printing inks and processing industries.
-Three instrument models with a total of 12 measuring ranges are available for a range of coating materials.
-The accuracy is ± 2.5 µm or 2.5% of full scale.
-[1, 8]
+The rotational speed of the wheel should be uniformly slow to give the coating time to wet (Fig. 4).

 Film-Thickness-Gauges-prinzip-585x585.jpg